 Writers learn by imitating others, and even stealing from them.
 Chatwin had other models and how he handles the combination is part of what turns out to be his style.
 Even these pieces in which the Hemingway influence is overt, the writing is pleasing and effective whether you see it that way or not.
 If only because the subject and the diction are more recent, they are in some ways more pleasing than Hemingway, who can seem now to be quite wordy, with a vocabulary a little arcane by this time.

 Chatwin liked to experiment with the form of a book.
 That was very 20th century, especially in Hemingway's time, but also in those decades of the 70s and 80s.
 The times sometime insist on new forms, if only because writers find it very difficult to write using the old forms.
 They don't see and hear the world that way.

 Chatwin experimented with the form of The Songlines and in a formal sense he failed.
 It starts out as an account of Australian Aboriginal beliefs about the songlines that link them as a people and as individuals to the land, for songlines are both topographical lines of passage and song stories about their origins and relationships, linked by the rhythm of walking.

-But the story broadens out to considerations of human origins and the nomadic impulse, until it abruptly shifts to a selection of quotations and notes taken from his notebooks and other sources.
-So while the book has a beginning, it doesn't have an ending.
+But the story broadens out to considerations of human origins and the nomadic impulse (about which he'd tried to write a book previously, and some chapters in What Am I Doing Here seem to come from that uncompleted project), until it abruptly shifts to a selection of quotations and notes taken from his notebooks and other sources.
+So while this book has a beginning, it doesn't have an ending.

 It was partly the times--little was known about Indigenous cultures, but there was great interest that would blossom in the early 90s.
 Certainly it was a revelation to me, but as a reading experience it was exciting as well.